 The most recent incarnation of the moniker CF98 released Story Makers in 2017 and not only is it the band’s best effort to date but it as you may have guessed, it changed direction once more.
 The band have seemingly tried their utmost to delve into as many of the distant branches and sapplings of the Punk tree as they can and have effectively, more or less, gone full-circle.
 Story Makers is a Melodic Hardcore-edged, Pop-Punk appreciating, melodic Punk championing Skate Punk album, the result of years of expertise and perfectly fitting into the contemporary scene.

-I’m a firm believer that Skate Punk in particular is somewhat lacking in female-fronted bands and as much as it is admittedly on the up – in the Punk scene in general in fact – bands such as CF98 are very much championing this change.
+I’m a firm believer that Skate Punk in particular is somewhat lacking in more inclusive line-ups and as much as it is admittedly on the up – in the Punk scene in general in fact – bands such as CF98 are very much championing this change.

 On a final note, the band have recently re-released, refreshed and reinvigorated the track ‘Buffalo’s Eye’ from their debut full-length, Enjoy, which you can find below along with all things CF98.